amrit110/safe_problem/README.md

 where `N` is the range of a vertical segment (points between the end of points of the segment, assuming closed line segments) and `M` is the number of vertical segments.

-* Note that we assume `log(N)` time complexity of the various operations of the binary search tree (insertion, deletion, search) which is the average case time complexity in general.
+* Note that we assume `log(N)` time complexity for the various operations of the binary search tree (insertion, deletion, search) which is the average case time complexity in general.
 But for the given problem, since we will rarely have a worst case (fully unbalanced tree), the average case time complexity is more apt to consider over the space of possible mirror